Table of contents

 2. Google Alerts

-Google Alerts is a great free brand reputation monitoring tool for beginner brand manager.
+Google Alerts is a great free online reputation monitoring tool for a beginner brand manager.

 It’s easy to manage, free, and is run by Google, which ensures reliability.